 The assertion language of multi-holed context logic follows much the same style as that of context logic.
-As before our assertions for concrete tree contexts use the same syntax as our model, except that we replace each occurrence of a hole label with a logical label variable $\alpha, \beta, \ldots$ For example, the assertion $n[\alpha]$ describes a multi-holed tree context of the form n[x] where the logical environment e maps $\alpha$ to the hole label x.
-Additionally, we lift context composition $\bullet$ into the assertion language, for example, writing $n[\alpha] \bullet{\alpha} t$ to describe the complete tree n[t] split into a context n[x] and tree t at some hole label x where $e(\alpha) = x$ .
+As before our assertions for concrete tree contexts use the same syntax as our model, except that we replace each occurrence of a hole label with a logical label variable $\alpha, \beta, \ldots$ .
+For example, the assertion $n[\alpha]$ describes a multi-holed tree context of the form n[x] where the logical environment e maps $\alpha$ to the hole label x.
+Additionally, we lift context composition • into the assertion language, for example, writing $n[\alpha] \bullet{\alpha} t$ to describe the complete tree n[t] split into a context n[x] and tree t at some hole label x where $e(\alpha) = x$ .
 Using multi-holed contexts as the basis for defining a Hoare reasoning system enables a finer level of reasoning at the high-level.
 Whereas before our reasoning system dealt with tree assertions, we now have a reasoning system that treats context assertions as first class citizens.
-Consider, for example, a command $\mathtt{deleteNode}(n)$ that deletes just a single node n from the tree, promoting all of its children up to n's original level.
+Consider, for example, a command deleteNode(n)that deletes just a single node n from the tree (with the side effect of promoting all of the node's children up to n's original level).
 We could specify this as follows:

-$$\left\{ \ n[\alpha] \ \right\} \ \ \mathtt{deleteNode}(n) \ \left\{ \ \alpha \ \right\}$$
+$$\left\{ n[\alpha] \right\}$$ deleteNode $(n)$ $\left\{ \alpha \right\}$

 Notice that we use a logical context hole variable $\alpha$ in both the pre- and postconditions, so this specification only mentions the node n which is being deleted.
 This matches the footprint of the command, which only accesses the node and not the subtree beneath it.
-As expected the $\mathtt{deleteNode}(n)$ command has a much smaller specification footprint than the $\mathtt{deleteTree}(n)$ command.
+As expected the deleteNode(n) command has a much smaller specification footprint than the deleteTree(n) command.
 Similarly, when specifying commands that read data from a node or look up sibling or parent information, the natural footprint does not contain the subtree beneath these nodes.

 If we want to specify the behaviour of the deleteNode(n) command on a larger tree, we need to use an abstract frame rule.
 In the multi-holed case there are, in fact, two frame rules: one for wrapping a context around the current context, and one for filling context holes in the current context.
 These rules are, naturally, indexed by hole identifier variables $\alpha$ .
-Multi-holed context logic was introduced to investigate a number of meta-theoretical results and has never seem much use in terms of program verification.
+Multi-holed context logic was introduced to investigate a number of meta-theoretical results and has never seen much use in terms of program verification.
 Therefore, we omit a detailed discussion of these abstract frame rules of multi-holed context logic here.